-10 business days of the meeting.
-If the recipient does not respond within the time frame defined in this policy, the claimant can submit a Grievance Outcome App eal.
-Grievance Outcome Appeal If the grievance is still unresolved after meeting with the campus director, Dean of Online Education, or designated official, the student may call the home office co ontact (below), submit a Grievance Appeal form via the Student Portal, or send written correspondence to the attention of the Regional Director of Operations (RDO) or Director of Online Education for distance education programs: o West Region (Chula Vista, East Valley, Mesa, Phoenix, Renton, San Marcos, Seattle, Tucson) DeWayne Johnson, Regional Director of Operations Address: 111 Campus Way, San Marcos, CA 92078 Phone: (760) 299-4520 o East Region (Albuquerque, Aurora, Colorado Springs, Denver, El Paso, Houston, Las Vegas, San Antonio Tara Dailey, Regional Director of Operations Address: 5725 Mark Dabling Boulevard, Suite 150, Colorado Springs, CO 80919 Phone: (719) 637-4077 o Online Michele Poulos, Director of Online Education Address: 40 N Swan Road, Suite 100, Tucson AZ 85711 Phone: 520-318-2466 x 11401 Complaints submitted via mail may require an additional 10 business days beyond the defined timelines in this policy.
-Grievances are to be submitted in writing to the appropriate person identified in VII.
-B. 1; submissions must include: o Substance of the grievance o Attempts to address or resolve o Requested resolution Recipient Response The recipient or designated official will attempt to contact the complainant as soon as able but no later than 10 business days from receipt of the appeal request.
-The recipient will conduct an impartial investigation within 10 business days of the student meeting, which will include a review of all relevant documents and additional records that may not have been included in the appeal (appeals submitted via mail may take an additional 10 days).
-Following the investigation timeframe, the recipient will schedule a meeting with the student.
-During or after the investigation, at the request of the complainant, PMI will consider various options to protect the complainant, including but not limited to: o Health and mental services o Academic support o Opportunity to retake the class o Withdraw without penaltyDecision on Appeal Decision on Appeal The recipient or designated official will notify all parties of the decision on the appeal within 30 business days (appeals submitted via mail may take an additional 2 10 days).
-If the investigation determines that discrimination has occurred, corrective action will be taken, including consequences imposed on the individual found to have engaged in the discrimination has occurred. remedies offered or provided to the subject of the complaint, and/or staff or student training and/or other systemic remedies as necessary to prevent it from reo - longer than 30 days, all parties will be apprised of the steps being taken.
-Filing a Grievance with an Outside Agency The student may find that the institution's grievance process leads to a personalized resolution of the concern; howev er, nothing in this policy prevents a student from filing a complaint with the appropriate state, programmatic, institutional accreditation agency prior to or in lieu of following PMI's Grievance and Dis programmatic, or institutional accreditation agency has specific procedures for filing a grievance.
-Students are advised to contact the agency directly to ensure pro -
+Grievance Outcome Appeal f the grievance is still unresolved after meeting with the campus director, Dean of Online Education, or designated official, the student may call the home office contact (below), sul bmit a Grievance sppeal form via the Student Portal, or send written correspondence to the attention of the Regional Director of Operations RDO) or Director of Online Education for distance education programs: o West Region (Chula Vista, East Valley, Mesa, Phoenix, Renton, San Marcos, Seattle, Tucson) DeWayne Johnson, Regional Director of Operations Address: 111 Campus Way, San Marcos, CA 92078 Phone: (760) 299-4520 o East Region (Albuquerque, Aurora, Colorado Springs, Denver, El Paso, Houston, Las Vegas, San Antonio Tara Dailey, Regional Director of Operations Address: 5725 Mark Dabling Boulevard, Suite 150, Colorado Springs, CO 80919 Phone: (719) 637-4077 o Online Michele Poulos, Director of Online Education Address: 40 N Swan Road, Suite 100, Tucson AZ 85711 Phone: 520-318-2466 x 11401 Complaints submitted via mail may require an additional 10 business days beyond the defined timelines in this policy.
+Grievances are to be submitted in writing to the appropriate p person identified ir /II.
+B. 1; submissions must include: o Substance of the grievance o Attempts to address or resolve o Requested resolution lecipient Response he recipient or designated official will attempt to contact the complainant as soon as able but no later than 10 business days from receipt of the appeal request.
+The recipient will d conduct an mpartial investigation within 10 business days of the student meeting, which will include a review of all relevant documents and additional records hat may not have been included in the appeal (appeals submitted via mail may take an additional 10 days). ollowing the investigation timeframe, the recipient will schedule a meeting with the student.
+During or after the investigation, at the request of the complainant, PMI will consider various options to protect the complainant, including but not limited to: o Health and mental services o Academic support o Opportunity to retake the class o Withdraw without penaltyDecision on Appeal Decision on Appeal he recipient or designated official will notify all parties of the decision on the appeal within 30 business days (appeals submitted via mail may take an additional 10 days).
+If the inve vestigation letermines that discrimination has occurred, corrective action will be taken, including consequences imposed on the individual found to have engaged in the discriminatory conduc ct, individual emedies offered or provided to the subject of the complaint, and/or staff or student training and/or other systemic remedies as necessary to prevent it from reoccurring.
+If the invo estigation will take onger than 30 days, all parties will be apprised of the steps being taken. iling a Grievance with an Outside Agency The student may find that the institution's grievance process leads to a personalized resolution of the concern; however, nothing in this nolicy prevents a tudent from filing a complaint with the appropriate state, programmatic, institutional accreditation agency prior to or in lieu of following PMI's Grievance and Discrimination Policy programmatic, or institutional accreditation agency has specific procedures for filing a grievance.
+Students are advised to contact the agency directly to ensure proper filing of the co representation of institution a deleting has specific procedures for hims a gnevalue.
+Statents are advised to contact the agency directly to ensure proper hims of the t